 The school is aware that a growing number of parents are now requesting holiday leave during term time.
 The government has directed head teachers that permission for holiday leave during term time will only be granted in exceptional circumstance and then only up to 10 days.
 Holiday leave is always refused during the first week of the new academic year, during the month of May for Key Stage 1 and when the children are sitting their SATs tests.

 Attendance below 95% is a serious matter for concern and will always be reported to the Educational Welfare Officer for investigation.
 A pupil with attendance below 95% will not be granted authorised leave and the school will inform EWO of the request and its actions.

 Children or adults for safety reasons are not permitted to drive in or walk through the car park to gain access to the school site.
 Pupils and visitors are requested always to use the pedestrian gates.
-The school car park is only for the use of school personnel.

 Please let us know as we want to help.
 Always talk to your child’s teacher first, many problems and concerns disappear at that first conversation however if you are still unhappy please book an appointment with a member of our senior staff.
 If the problem persists and there are serious concerns then please request an appointment with the head teacher.
 It is only when these steps have been followed that a concern may be passed onto Chair of Governors of the school.
 Chair of Governors may be contacted via the school office where a request should be made for a copy of the school’s complaints procedures.

 A copy of our admission protocols and application forms are available on request to the office.
 Visits to the school are always welcome.
 Please ring up a make an appointment.
 We are very proud of our school and we love to share our delight in its achievements.